Skip Breadcrumb Links

 What are the important dates in the tax year?

-- April 30, 2017 - Deadline for most tax returns.
-If you owe anything, you must pay by this date or you will be charged interest.
+- April 30, 2022 - Deadline for most tax returns.
+If you owe anything, you must pay by this date or you will be charged interest and/or penalties.

 Please note there are some changes to this year's tax-filing season:

 All software programs that are 'EFILE certified' are compatible with the Canada Revenue Agency (CRA) process and will allow you to submit your return directly to the CRA.
 EFILE and ReFILE services will re-open on February 2022.